Trevin07/global-energy-transition/README.md

 ---

-> 🥇 This project secured a top spot among regional and international entries.
+> 🥇 This project secured me a top spot among regional and international entries.
 > 🧾 Certificate of Achievement provided by BES 2025.